cloudmesh/technologies/chapters/tech/linux-vserver.md

 These secluded execution environments are called *containers*.
 The basic idea behind the

-> "kernel subsystem containerization approach is the context isolation",
+> "kernel subsystem containerization approach is the context isolation" [@potzl-fiuczynski-2007],

 which according to Potzl et. al, promotes